$\infty$-Dold-Kan correspondence via representation theory: Preliminaries on derivators

-Since Kan extensions and restrictions in unrelated variables commute, we can have parametrized versions of restriction and Kan extension functors.
+Since Kan extensions and restrictions in unrelated variables commute, we have parametrized versions of restriction and Kan extension functors.
 Namely, for a derivator $\D$ and a functor $u\colon A\to B$, there are adjunctions of derivators

 which are defined internally to the 2-category $\cDER$ \cite{[3],derptderstder}.
+In particular, if we restrict these adjunctions of derivators to the underlying categories, we obtain the corresponding adjunctions given by (Der$3$):

-Moreover, if $u$ is fully faithful then $u_!,u_\ast$ are.
-This observation is important because, as a consequence, they induce equivalences of derivators onto their essential images.
+Moreover, if $u$ is fully faithful then in both the above cases, $u_!,u_\ast$ are fully faithful as well.
+This observation is relevant because it implies that they induce equivalences of derivators onto their essential images.
+We also have the following proposition.